tripathiarpan20/tripathiarpan20/README.md

 -->

-- 🔭 I’m currently working on Generative AI at Upstreet AI.
+- 🔭 I’m currently working on Decentralised AI inference at Corcel.io.
 - 📑 Completed the AI & ML Master's at The University of Birmingham with Distinction grade.
 - 🌱 I’m currently learning about applications/frameworks related to Generative AI, including inference-time optimizations, deployment.
 - 👯 I’m looking to collaborate on projects related to applications of Generative AI (such as LLMs, Stable Diffusion, Whisper etc).